drduh/PC-Engines-APU-Router-Guide/README.md

 ## OpenBSD

+> [!NOTE]
-**Note** Wireless performance is currently significantly worse on OpenBSD than Debian.
+> Wireless performance is currently significantly worse on OpenBSD than Debian.

 Edit `/etc/hostname.athn0` to include: